 Kilmacanogue Response Plan for re-opening (1/9/20)

-This is an-going working draft Response Plan document which has been drawn up in conjunction with various documents and circulars from the HSE and gov.ie including those listed below especially those available on the Department of Education and Skills website which contain all the elements required for the safe reopening of all primary schools in the country.
+This is an on-going working draft Response Plan document which has been drawn up in conjunction with various documents and circulars from the HSE and gov.ie including those listed below especially those available on the Department of Education and Skills website which contain all the elements required for the safe reopening of all primary schools in the country.

 - COVID-19 Response Plan for the safe and sustainable reopening of Primary and Special Schools (DES)